RamaLingeswaraRao950/VoiceCast/README.md

 The program will:

 - Convert the given text into an MP3 file 🎙️
 - Play the audio file using your system’s default player 🎧

+🚀 About the Author
+Hi, I'm Ram 🇮🇳
+I'm a passionate Full-Stack Developer who loves to build simple yet impactful projects using Python and web technologies. 🌟

+✅ Feel free to star ⭐ the repository if you found it useful!